Fengtao1314520/RoWarlock/README.md

 ## 1. Construction

 RoWarlock has two constructions, "RoWarlock" and "RoWarlock Test Scripts Tool".
 The "RoWarlock" is the script execution tool, and other one is the test scripts tool.
 Because RoWarlock use some WindowsForms APIs and developed by Visual Studio.
-Now, RoWarlock only support Microsoft Windows System.
+Now, RoWarlock only support Microsoft Windows OS.

-### 1.1 Update Version Infomation
+### 1.1 Update version Infomation
 * 2017-03-28： Complete the development of EAP version
 * 2017-04-01： Complete the test of EAP version
 * 2017-05-24： Complete the development of V1.1 version.
 Support command line and GUI.